The goal for any judge presiding over a custody dispute is to come to an arrangement that is optimal in every way for the children involved.

 I’m feeling frustrated, hurt.
 I’m trying to keep myself from crying, it’s very emotional.
 I’m very passionate about having that right to breastfeed.
 The breast is best, and that’s what I’m trying to do for her.

-I have already contacted La Leche League about this story in the hope that perhaps this organization can provide legal assistance to Jessica.
-If you have any other ideas about how to help, please post in the comments section for other readers to act upon.
+I contacted La Leche League about this story in the hope that perhaps this pro-breastfeeding organization can provide legal assistance to Jessica.

-Hopefully, pressure and outrage from the breastfeeding community can quickly resolve this situation so that Jessica can continue to breastfeed baby Jasmine.
+Hopefully, pressure and outrage from the nursing community can quickly resolve this situation so that Jessica can continue to breastfeed baby Jasmine.